-The Dean’s Den with Loyola Law Schol, Los Angeles' Dean Michael Waterstone aims to give current and prospective students the opportunity to get to know a faculty member personally through his/her career, research and teaching philosophies.
+The Dean’s Den with LMU Loyola Law School's Dean Michael Waterstone aims to give current and prospective students the opportunity to get to know a faculty member personally through his/her career, research and teaching philosophies.

 Current students should RSVP for each session via Symplicity.
 Prospective students should RSVP by contacting 213-736-1040.

 Professor Zimmerman’s scholarship explores the way class action attorneys, regulatory agencies and criminal prosecutors provide justice to large groups of people through overlapping systems of tort law, administrative law and criminal law.
 In 2016, the federal government adopted Zimmerman’s recommendations to permit class actions in administrative hearings based on findings that appear in his forthcoming article in the Yale Law Journal, Inside the Agency Class Action.

 5:00 pm - 6:00 pm